MSc in Economics

-A significant number of MSc students have gone on to PhD study at leading universities around the world such as Boston University, Duke University, New York University, Oxford, LSE, University College London, University of Queensland and Trinity College Dublin.
-Graduates are also highly sought after by employers who value analytical and problem-solving skills.
+A significant number of our MSc students have gone on to study for a PhD at leading universities around the world such as Boston University, Duke University, New York University, Oxford, LSE, University College London, University of Queensland, Stanford University and Trinity College Dublin.

 What are the admission requirements?

 Candidates should normally have achieved at least a second-class honours, Grade 1 degree that has a significant quantitative component.
-Applications are welcomed from candidates with single or joint honours Economics degrees, Business or BComm degrees with final-year Economics options, and Maths, Physics, Computer Science or Engineering graduates.
+Applications are welcomed from candidates with single or joint honours Economics degrees, or degrees with a large share of final-year Economics options or a large quantitative component.

 Please visit the admissions requirements section for additional details.

-For further information please contact the MSc Course Coordinator Professor Fadi Hassan:
+For academic queries please contact the MSc Programme Director Professor Marvin Suesse.